benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 ### Save your project

-On the Project menu, click **Save.** This saves the project in your account and you can come back to it whenever you would like.
+On the Project menu, click **Save**.
+This saves the project in your account and you can come back to it whenever you would like.
 It is not shared with any other users unless you explicitly grant them access.

-If you have not already named your project, you are promted to do this upon saving.
+If you have not already named your project, you are prompted to do this upon saving.

 ### Share this report with other Adobe Analytics users